pretix/pretix-docs/docs/topics/payment/paypal.md

 ![PayPal website with the pretix logo in the top right and a dialog in the center telling you to 'Connect a PayPal account to start accepting payments on rami.io GmbH'.
 You can enter your email and country or region below.](../../assets/screens/payment-providers/paypal-connect-account.png "Connecting to PayPal" )

+After you have completed the authorization process with PayPal, the PayPal settings page in the pretix backend will look different.
+Instead of the single button, it will now offer a multitude of settings.
+Your PayPal merchant ID will be displayed at the top of the page.
+All settings here are optional.
+Take a detailed look at the page and enable any settings you want for this payment provider for your event.
+Once you are satisfied, scroll to the top of the page and check the box next to "enable payment method".
+PayPal will now appear as a payment option for customers in your shop.

 ## Troubleshooting

 What are common problems that could be encountered here?
 How do you solve them?